realshubhamraut/FlowDeck/README.md

 This project is licensed under the MIT License.

 ---

-## Author

-Developed by PROXIM

----

-## Support

-For issues, questions, or feature requests:

-- Create an issue on GitHub
-- Email: support@flowdeck.org

----

 ## Roadmap

-- Mobile applications (React Native)
 - Advanced AI features
 - Video conferencing integration
 - Advanced reporting with charts